typecode/sykle/plugins/sync_pg_data/README.md

 ### Safety Features

 Sometimes there are databases that you always want to read from and never sync data to (like production).
-In order to prevent users from accidentally overwriting databases, you must explicitly add set the "WRITE" property on a location configuration to true in order to copy data to that location
+In order to prevent users from accidentally overwriting databases, you must explicitly set the "write" property on a location configuration to true in order to copy data to that location

 ### Usage